kashmir54/kashmir54.github.io/_walkthroughs/hackthebox/updown/index.md

 ## Summary

-Updown is a medium box where we find an SSRF vulnerability but there is not much we can do with it.
-Enumerating the subdomains we can see de dev subdomain but we have no access, even from the SSRF.
-In the end, we find a .git folder were some files were staged.
-Recovering them will display the .htaccess, where we have to use an special header to access that server.
-In the dev subdomain, the website allow the user to upload a file into the server.
-Since it is PHP, the main target is to bypass the filter and aupload a revshell.
-First, we need to use the phar extension and the _proc_open_ function in PHP, since the exec and similar functions are not allowed.
+Updown is a medium box where we have a website that checks if another website is up.
+Enumerating the subdomains we can see the dev subdomain but we have no access.
+On the main domain, we find a /.git folder where some files were staged.
+Recovering them will display the .htaccess, disclosing the special header required to access that dev subdomain.
+In it, the website allows the user to upload a file into the server.
+Since we have recovered the code from the .git folder, we coudl check the code to discover a gap on the extension check for the file upload.
+Also we have exec() and similar functions disabled (discovered it checking the phpinfo()).
+To craft the payload I had to use the _phar_ extension and the _proc_open_ function to finally get a revshell as www-data.

-Once we get inside as www-data, we can see a python2.7 script and a binary format for that script.
+Once inside, we can see a python2.7 script and a binary format for that script.
 It uses the input() function, so we could abuse it to reach the id_rsa file from the user **developer** and SSH into the machine to get the flag.

 For privesc, we can see that the user can sudo with no password with the command easy_install.
 Crafting a python package with a shell and installing it with sudo will do the job to get the root shell.